-According to some estimates, about one third of all children in Djibouti suffer from the effects of malnutrition including stunted growth and brain development, which can result in delayed intellectual faculties.
-To make matters worse, children do not always have access to medical treatment which could prevent and treat many of their illnesses.
+According to some estimates, about one third of all children in Djibouti suffer from the effects of malnutrition including stunted growth and lasting cognitive deficits.

-Although the government has invested in education in recent years, the rapid increase in the population means that it has not been enough to guarantee education for all.
-In addition, families face economic pressures which mean that many cannot afford to send their children to school.
+In addition, families face economic pressures, which means that many cannot afford to send their children to school.
 Very often girls and boys are sent out to work to contribute to the family income.

 Around 35% of the population of Djibouti are children under the age of 15.

 In spite of some recent improvements, the country has very high infant and maternal mortality rates, as 50 out of 1000 of children die before the age of one.